 Good mental health is more than just the absence of mental illness.
-Here's 8 tips for building good mental health.
+Here are 8 tips for building good mental health.

 1. Build relationships